spiceai/spiceai/README.md

 Spice makes it easy to build data-driven and data-intensive applications by streamlining the use of data and machine learning (ML) in software.

-The Spice runtime is written in Rust and leverages industry leading technologies like Apache DataFusion, Apache Arrow, Apache Arrow Flight SQL, and DuckDB.
+The Spice runtime is written in Rust and leverages industry leading technologies like Apache DataFusion, Apache Arrow, Apache Arrow Flight, and DuckDB.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://github.com/spiceai/spiceai/assets/80174/96b5fcef-a550-4ce8-a74a-83931275e83e">